scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 101.26

-If I was betting knowing nothing about this league I would place money on Trond winning every match up against any team except Scotties.
-Unfortunately, for Trond, even when his team is really good, he still finds ways to lose and I don’t see this trend stopping just because playoffs happen.
+If I were betting, knowing nothing about this league, I would place money on Trond winning every match against any team except Scottie's.
+Unfortunately, even when his team is really good, Trond still finds ways to lose, and I don't see this trend stopping just because playoffs happen.

 | Name                  | Team    | Depth |
 | --------------------- | ------- | ----- |